D3h420/JanOS-app/README.md

-# JanOS App
+# 🚀 JanOS App
 ![IMG_7409](https://github.com/user-attachments/assets/6d367f35-297a-44ec-8572-a710b3c725ee)

-A terminal-based Python controller for JanOS firmware over UART.
+A terminal-based Python controller for JanOS firmware over UART ⚡

-## What This Script Does
+## 🧭 What This Script Does

 `JanOS_app.py` connects to a JanOS device (for example ESP32-C5) through a serial port and provides an interactive menu: